South Sound Leadership Conference Presenters

 Keynote Speaker

-Jeannette Stawski is the author of, “The Outdoor Leader '' which was released by Mountaineers in 2024.
+Jeannette Stawski is the author of, “The Outdoor Leader” published by The Mountaineers, and owner of leadership development company Leading Valiantly.
 She currently serves as executive director for the Association of Outdoor Recreation and Education (AORE).
 She is a Certified Association Executive (CAE) and a Certified Executive Coach.
 She was the director of Outdoor Adventures at the University of Michigan for eleven years and has worked as a professional outdoor guide, a wilderness medicine instructor, and NOLS instructor.
 She is currently the chair of the Coalition for Outdoor Access (COA) and lives in Ann Arbor, Michigan with her husband and their two children.

 Stawski_head shot.jpg